stormpath/stormpath-sdk-java/docs/source/login.rst

      }
 #end

 * The ``stormpath.web.accessTokenCookie.maxAge`` property is set to ``0`` by default.
-This default value indicates that it will be overwritten based on the expiration set for the ``OAuth Policy`` in the admin console.
+This default value indicates that the expiration of the cookie is set based on the expiration set for the ``OAuth Policy``.
 If set to any other value (including -1), that value will take precedence over the expiration set for the ``OAuth Policy``.

 JWT Creation
 ~~~~~~~~~~~~